-In complete contrast to the crowded old city, with its narrow streets and traditional Chinese houses, you’ll see skyscrapers set in wide boulevards stretching as far as the eye can see into the distance on the outer side of the wall.
+In complete contrast to the crowded old city, with its narrow streets and traditional Chinese houses, on the outer side of the wall you’ll see skyscrapers set in wide boulevards stretching as far as the eye can see into the distance.
 It’s a stark reminder of how rapidly the city of Xi’an is growing.

 As you cycle around the wall, stop a while at the intricately decorated watchtowers too and give your legs a rest.
 Every

-- The wall is very easy to cycle and mostly flat, but there are some slopes and the path is quite bumpy.
-Do take cycling shorts or padded pants, or risk walking like John Wayne when you get off your bike
+A. The city wall is very easy to cycle and mostly flat, but there are some slopes and the path is quite bumpy.
+Take cycling shorts or padded pants, or risk walking like John Wayne when you get off your bike

 The wall is very Instagrammable, even on misty days.
-You might even happen upon local people taking photos for a modelling shoot like we did.
-This girl’s dress was so perfecly matched with the red lanterns decorating the wall and we were more than slightly envious of how stunning she looked.
-(No she did not cycle in that dress…)
+You might even happen upon local people taking photos for a modelling shoot, just as we did.
+This girl’s dress was so perfectly matched with the red lanterns decorating the wall that we were more than slightly envious of how stunning she looked.
+(No, she did not cycle in that dress…)

 - See the majestic Bell Tower and Drum Tower

 - Marvel at the ancient Terracotta Army of Emperor Qin

 - Discover the treasures of the Shaanxi History Museum

 - Visit the serenely beautiful Big Wild Goose Pagoda Park and learn about the 1,300-year history of Buddhism in Xi’an